Shikishi Art Project

 The Shikishi Art Project is an ongoing initiative by Art San Gallery that invites artists to work with the Japanese shikishi as a contemporary artistic support.

 Historically associated with calligraphy, ink painting, and writing, the shikishi is here approached not as a fixed or nostalgic object, but as a material, formal, and conceptual space open to experimentation.
-The project brings together artists from different backgrounds and practices, encouraging them to engage with the shikishi through drawing, painting, sculpture, and mixed media.

 Rather than proposing a single definition or aesthetic, the project documents how artists today respond to the shikishi’s material qualities, format, borders, and cultural charge.